jespinol/TR-FRET_dataProcess/README.md

 ### Raw Data Format

 TR-FRET dataProcess requires a specific format for the data.
-The data must be arranged as shown in the following example CSV file containing a dataset with 4 dilutions and a donor-only well.
-The blank row between emission at 615nM and emission at 665nM is essential.
+The data must be arranged as shown in the following example CSV file containing a dataset with 4 dilutions and donor-only wells.
+The blank row between emission at 615nM and emission at 665nM is essential, and the blank rows at the end are ignored.
 Note that only column A would be populated in the actual input file.

 <img src="resources/CSV_file_example.png" alt="" width="300" height="459">